Ozedaval/Eye-Gaze-Technology/README.md

      - Uses an API to convert Text into Speech & store it in the local Storage.
      - Add the local Storage path for each word along with it in the Database.
      - Linking Images & making the UI more friendly.
-     - Unit Testing of the features.
+     - Unit Testing of the added features.
 ### Deliverable 4: Customisable content feature (Semester 1: Before Week 9)
   * Users are able to add their own words to the App such that they can use that word to communicate with the help of the App.
     - Add the feature to add words to the database.
     - Implement Observable design pattern to update UI.
-    - Add the feature to delete selected words from the database
+    - Add the feature to delete selected words from the database.
+    - Unit Testing of the added features.
-### Deliverable 5 (Semester 1: Before Week 10)
+### Deliverable 5: Integrated Testing & stabilisation (Semester 1: Before Week 10)
-* **Integrated Testing & stabilisation**
+  * Integrated testing will be implemented to make sure the app is stable & does not have any major bugs.
+    - Implement Integrated Testing.
+    - Check for any major bugs.